Rural Residency Planning and Development Program

 - Rural hospitals

-- Rural community-based ambulatory patient care centers including Federally Qualified Health Centers, community mental health centers, and Rural Health Clinics
+- Rural community-based ambulatory patient care centers including Rural Health Clinics

-- Health centers operated by the Indian Health service, an Indian tribe or tribal organization, or an urban Indian organization
+- Health centers operated by a tribe, tribal organization, or an urban Indian organization

 - Faith-based and community-based organizations that are capable of carrying out the grant activities

 The applicant organization or the primary rural training partner(s) where greater than 50% of rural training will occur must be located in a rural area.